This Instant Pot Brown Rice recipe is a hands-off way to get fluffy and tender rice that’s perfect every time.

 Instructions

-- Turn Instant Pot onto SAUTE, add butter.
+- Rinse rice under cold water for 2 minutes.
+Turn the Instant Pot onto SAUTE, and add butter.
 Once the butter has melted, add rice and cook for 2 minutes, stirring every 30 seconds or so.
 Add salt and water.

-- Place lid on and lock.
-Turn on MANUAL mode with high pressure selected for 23 minutes.
-Once cooked, allow for the pressure to release naturally, this usually takes 7-10 minutes.
+- Once cooked, allow for the pressure to release naturally; this usually takes 7-10 minutes.
 Remove the lid and stir.

 Followed the directions but still turned out crunchy on the top.
 About to give up on rice in the instant pot.